 And as you understand, the first specification the team put in the bin.
 And they do not write any new specification either, because when we are in the known unknowns, what can we even write.
 No, the specification is instead updated continuously as the team learns about the train and feel comfortable with their solution.

-After four travels, 4 weeks each with 8 hours testing required by the customer, and 6 hours of analysis and small changes in the hotel room in the evenings (sometime nights), and with 4 weeks between with bigger changes, the ATO goes live at the grand opening of the subway line with the team in the train together with the customer.
+After four travels, 4 weeks each with 8 hours testing required by the customer every day except Sundays, and 6 hours of analysis and small changes in the hotel room in the evenings (sometime nights), and with 4 weeks between with bigger changes, the ATO goes live at the grand opening of the subway line with the team in the train together with the customer.
 The team is nervous, but the head manager of the subway authority is more nervous, he has really put his whole career on the ATO installation, exchanging one of the drivers.
 The ATO starts from the station and drives fast and smooth to the next station and stops -20 centimetres, well within the limits of +-35cm.

 In next blog post, we go a little deeper in all the changes needed.